Generate a Model

 Use the Viewer

-In the left menu pane click on 'Viewer', then click on on the 'Upload .dragon1 file' button in the top right corner.
+In the left menu pane, click 'Viewer', then click the 'Upload .dragon1 file' button in the top right corner.
 An open file dialog appears.
 Select your .dragon1 file and 'Open'.
 The file will be loaded in the Viewer.
-Inside the Viewer, you can rearrange the entities to get the result you desire.
+You can rearrange the entities inside the Viewer to get the desired results.

 An example of a generated model in the Viewer.